 I’m going to show you how to do the best stretch for upper and mid back on a cable machine.

 You can do the exact same thing inside of any doorway!

-You position yourself in between your doorway or cables and take your right arm across your body and grab hold of the cable or the door jamb to get that protraction.
+Starting position is standing with feet flat on the ground in between your doorway or cables.
+Take your right arm across your body and grab hold of the cable or the door jamb to get that protraction.
 Then, take the left arm, and you cross it over to the other one in the same way and from there, you just sink back like this: